federgraph/RiggVar-RG38/README.md

 ```

-This is a Delphi FMX project which can be built with IDE Rio 10.3.3 CE.
+This is a Delphi FMX project.
 While it is technically a Delphi cross platform project, it is intended for Windows only.

-But it should compile for other targets.
+Lighter versions of it should compile for other targets.

 ## RiggVar